A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

 \subsection{Matcher Invariant}

-The details given above are enough to understand a key invariant of matcher functions generated by the specification, which we conjectured and proved it in the course of our mechanization effort.
+The details given above are enough to understand a key invariant of matcher functions generated by the specification, which we conjectured and proved in the course of our mechanization effort.

-\textbf{Matcher Invariant:} any call to a \inlinecode{Matcher} function with a state \inlinecode{x} and a continuation \inlinecode{c} either returns a mismatch, or calls its continuation \inlinecode{c} on another state \inlinecode{y}, such that the \inlinecode{endIndex} of \inlinecode{y} is greater or equal to the one of \inlinecode{x} and that both \inlinecode{x} and \inlinecode{y} have the same input string.\footnote{In the particular case of lookbehinds, this inequality can be reversed since lookbehinds traverse the string backwards.
-We first omit the case of lookbehinds, then discuss it in \cref{subsec:generalize_progress}.} This particular control-flow is what allows regex concatenations to be encoded as continuations.
+\paragraph{\textup{\textbf{Matcher Invariant:}}} any call to a \inlinecode{Matcher} function with a state \inlinecode{x} and a continuation \inlinecode{c} either returns a mismatch, or calls its continuation \inlinecode{c} on another state \inlinecode{y} such that the \inlinecode{endIndex} of \inlinecode{y} is greater than or equal to the one of \inlinecode{x} and that both \inlinecode{x} and \inlinecode{y} have the same input string.\footnote{The direction of the inequality is reversed for lookbehinds, since they traverse the string backwards.
+We omit this case for now and generalize the invariant in \cref{subsec:generalize_progress}.} Intuitively, this corresponds to the fact that the strings matched by the two halves of a concatenation do not overlap.

-This invariant is not only critical to understand the compilation process and the generated matchers, but also to formally reason about them.
-We formalize and prove this invariant in \cref{sec:proofs}, as it turns out to be instrumental to some of our semantic property proofs.
+This invariant is not only critical to understand the compilation process and the generated matchers, but also to formally reason about them, both when proving rewrites and when proving semantic properties.
+We formalize and prove a generalization of it in \cref{sec:proofs}.